DCC-EX/dcc-ex.github.io/docs/reference/software/hal-config.rst

 The PCA9685 PWM (servo) controller module has 16 input/output pins.
 In addition, next to each PWM pin is a +5V and a GND pin, so that a servo connector may be directly plugged onto the group of three pins.
 Even better, the pins are usually colour-coded to match the colours of the servo cables!

 Like the MCP23017 module, each PCA9685 has an address.
-The default address is 0x40, and may be changed to 0x41, 0x42 or 0x43 for the second, third and fourth module on the bus.
+The default address is 0x40, and may be changed, for example to 0x41, 0x42 or 0x43 for the second, third and fourth module on the bus.

 Servos contain motors, and so may draw more power than the Arduino can support.
 Therefore, the PCA9685 module usually has a block connector allowing connection